MrBeast: 2017–2020: Rise to fame

-In January 2017, Donaldson published an almost day-long video of himself counting to 100,000, which became his breakthrough viral video.
+On January 9, 2017, Donaldson published an almost day-long video of himself counting to 100,000, which became his breakthrough viral video.
 The ordeal took him 40 hours, with some parts sped up to "keep it under 24 hours".
 Donaldson gained popularity during this period with stunts, such as attempting to break glass using a hundred megaphones, watching paint dry for an hour, staying underwater for 24 hours, which ended up failing due to health issues, and an unsuccessful attempt to spin a fidget spinner for a day.
 By 2018, Donaldson had given out $1 million through his stunts, earning him the title "YouTube's biggest philanthropist".

 In June 2017, Donaldson gained his first brand deal, from a digital collectibles app called Quidd.
-This partnership funded his first philanthropic video in June 2017 where he gave the entirety of the $10,000 sponsor's fee to a homeless person.
+This partnership funded his first philanthropic video in June 2017, where he gave the entirety of the $10,000 sponsor's fee to a homeless person.
 This set the stage for his now-famous brand of large-scale giveaways and philanthropic stunts.

 During the PewDiePie vs. T-Series rivalry in 2018, a competition to become the most-subscribed channel on YouTube, Donaldson bought billboards and numerous television and radio advertisements to help PewDiePie gain more subscribers than T-Series.
 During Super Bowl LIII, he purchased multiple seats for himself and his team, whose shirts spelled out "Sub 2 PewDiePie".

 In March 2019, Donaldson organized and filmed a real-life battle royale competition in Los Angeles with prizes totaling $200,000 (two games were played, each awarding $100,000) in collaboration with Apex Legends.
 Apex Legends publisher Electronic Arts sponsored the event and prize pool.

-In April 2020, Donaldson created a rock, paper, scissors competition stream that featured 32 influencers and a grand prize of $250,000, which, at the time, became YouTube's most-watched live Original event with 662,000 concurrent viewers.
+In April 2020, Donaldson hosted a $250,000 rock, paper, scissors tournament featuring 32 influencers.
+The event became YouTube's most-watched live Original at the time, peaking at 662,000 concurrent viewers.
 Professional esports player Nadeshot won the event.
 In October 2020, Donaldson hosted another influencer tournament.
-This time, it was trivia, featuring 24 competitors with a grand prize of $300,000.
+This time it was on trivia, and featured 24 competitors with a grand prize of $300,000.
 The tournament's winners were siblings Charli and Dixie D'Amelio, which caused controversy due to claims that they cheated.